 Cut the zucchini into thin circles and grill them until you see the grill marks on each side, six minutes total.
 I prefer to eat the zucchini still with a bit of crunchiness.
 For presentation purposes, I cut the circles in half.
 Place the corn and zucchini in a large bowl until you are ready to assemble the salad.

 Cook the orzo al dente as per package instructions.
 Using a colander, drain the orzo and spread it onto a baking sheet lined with a paper towel or kitchen towel.
-Meanwhile in a mixing bowl, add the roasted garlic mayonnaise, Melies Olive Oil (click to buy in our online shop), lemon juice, shallot, chili powder (or Sweet Guajillo Pepper Cottonseed Oil also available in our shop,) salt, pepper and a 1/2 cup of cilantro micro greens or chopped regular cilantro.
+Meanwhile in a mixing bowl, add the roasted garlic mayonnaise, Melies Olive Oil (click to buy in our online shop), lemon juice, shallot, chili powder, salt, pepper and a ½ cup of cilantro micro greens or chopped regular cilantro.
 Mix until is well combined.
 In the large bowl with the corn and zucchini, add the orzo and the dressing and combine.

-The last step is to pan sear the scallops with olive oil, or butter, or in this case I use a 1/2 TableSpoon of Fresh Cilantro Cottonseed Oil which we have available for purchase.
+The last step is to pan sear the scallops with olive oil.
 When you cook the scallops, the pan should be smoking hot.
 The only seasoning you will need is salt & pepper.
-Place them gently in the pan and don’t touch them until you are ready to turn them to the other side.
-Cook for 1 & 1/2 minutes per side.
+Place them gently in the pan and don't touch them until you are ready to turn them to the other side.
+Cook for 1 & ½ minutes per side.
 Do not overcook them!!!!

 Plate the grilled corn zucchini orzo salad into a dish and place the seared scallop on one side.
 Sprinkle chunks of goat cheese, and for me, more cilantro micro greens, just because I love the taste of these tiny greens.